e-picas/bash-utils/README.md

 Starter template
 ----------------

-To use the library, the best practice is to use it as your script's *interpreter* defining it as your [*shebang*](https://en.wikipedia.org/wiki/Shebang_%28Unix%29):
+To load the library, the best practice is to use it as your script's *interpreter* defining it as your [*shebang*](https://en.wikipedia.org/wiki/Shebang_%28Unix%29):

     #!/usr/bin/env bash-utils